🎵 Help us continue our music & sound guides - every small donation helps! 🙏 Donate BTC ⚡

 The classic Sound Control Panel will open instantly

-Pro-Tip: This is the quickest method by far.
-Memorizing ‘mmsys.cpl’ means getting to the Sound Control Panel in under five seconds, no matter where the current open window is.
+Pro Tip: This is the quickest method by far.
+Memorizing mmsys.cpl means getting to the Sound Control Panel in under five seconds, no matter which window is currently open.
+Windows also remembers recent Run commands — so after the first use, pressing Windows + R and hitting the down arrow key often brings it up automatically.

 Method 3: Via the Control Panel